ben-kuhn/Simplify3D-flatpak/README.md

 ## This is an upgrade from grandpaul's original S3D 3.x flatpak.
-It is a WIP and does not work until this notice is removed.
+It is a WIP and may not work until this notice is removed.

 ## Install Gnome Platform/SDK